Sai-Nandan-Desetti/Quotes/quotes/Paraprosdokians.md

 A. Nothing.
 (A poor man has nothing.
 A rich man needs nothing.
 If you eat nothing, you will die.)
 ```

-> He is as good as his word - and his word is no good. - Seamus MacManus
+> He is as good as his word, and his word is no good. - Seamus MacManus

 > The trouble with her is that she lacks the power of conversation but not the power of speech. - George Bernard Shaw